jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 Version 26.16.06 · Summer 2026 · Newburgh, NY

+note the BAT file and the HTML file !!! an API demo to PROVE it is real...

+What this lets you do

+Send the .bat to skeptics: "Run this.
+Tell me what you see."
+They get 10 live AI calls in 60 seconds.
+Send the HTML to little Johnnys: "Save this file.
+Open it.
+You just built an AI app."
+Send both to operators: "This is what your system would expose if you ran one.
+No SDK.
+No cloud.
+No keys."
+Use them yourself for diagnostics: Demo #10 (latency timing) is genuinely useful — if Saturn responses start taking 30 seconds, the timing breakdown tells you whether it's network, DNS, TLS, or the LLM itself.

+🖖 Test it from your Win11 box, Captain.
+The .bat double-click experience is going to be a real wow moment for first-timers — 10 demos, automatic pacing, real Llama 3 talking back from a 4060 in your basement.
+No API keys.
+No cloud.
+No middlemen.
+Just curl and a household GPU bringing the future to the present. ✨

 a product many man-years in the making:
 - three years - three books - three redesigns - 1000s of builds - six AI and one human